getsentry/sentry-docs/src/collections/_documentation/platforms/android/index.md

         */
     void logWithStaticAPI() {
     /*
-    Record a breadcrumb in the current context which will be sent with the next event(s).
-By default the last 100 breadcrumbs are kept.
+    Record a breadcrumb in the current context, which will be sent with the next event(s).
+By default, the last 100 breadcrumbs are kept.
     */
         Breadcrumb breadcrumb = new Breadcrumb();
         breadcrumb.setMessage("User made an action.");